 “Dyslexia is a significant challenge for our schools.
 Demand is so high for specialized reading tutors that many children have to be put on waiting lists,” President Chris Howard said at the event.
 “The new Bob and Joan Peirce Center is this university’s response to the challenge.”

 Thank you for EVERYTHING!!
 This program has been heaven sent!
 We can't believe how much our child has advanced, and we are forever grateful for this program!"

 - Shannon and Don Kumpfmiller

 The center meets a current need for teachers and tutors prepared in structured reading methods, and builds upon an existing partnership between the university and the Laughlin Children's Center.
-That partnership was also supported by the Peirces, and resulted in the development of a graduate-level training program, including a practicum with 100 hours of supervised tutoring, to certify instructors in structured reading methods.
+That partnership was also supported by the Peirces, and resulted in the development of a graduate-level training program to certify instructors in structured reading methods.

 In the last two years, 19 instructors have tutored 32 children on the university's Moon Township campus and at the Laughlin Children's Center.
 The new center's budget includes funding for scholarships for teachers each year to receive the training.
 It also includes scholarships for families unable to pay for their children's reading instruction.

 For more information contact Carianne Bernadowski at firstname.lastname@example.org or 412-397-5463.

 RMU Recommends is a reading list for children and adolescents featuring the favorite books of RMU's Department of Education faculty members, as well as their recommendations for other books appropriate for varying age levels and for children with special needs.
 Learn more.